Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Conclusions Future Work

 \section{Conclusions \& Future Work}

 In this paper, we introduced a novel framework for the tailored design of unified audio-visual encoders in the context of parameter-efficient AVSR by leveraging the interpretability and flexibility offered by the Branchformer architecture \cite{peng2022branchformer}.
-Through extensive experiments in multiple languages and data conditions, we showed the effectiveness of our proposed encoder, which was able to achieve competitive results, while significantly reducing the number of parameters composing the model.
+Through extensive experiments across multiple languages and data conditions, we showed the effectiveness of our proposed encoder, which was able to achieve competitive results with a moderate amount of training data, while significantly reducing the number of parameters composing the model.
 Regarding our future work, we intend to focus our efforts towards developing lightweight AVSR systems for real-world applications.
 This includes exploring the combination of our tailored audio-visual encoder with parameter-sharing techniques, such as the Sim-T architecture \cite{wei2023sim}; the integration of audio-visual cues in early stages through, for instance, the implementation of intermediate auxiliary losses \cite{ma2022visual,lee2021interctc}; and finally the shift to non-autoregressive paradigms, such as the Mask-CTC decoder \cite{higuchi2021maskctc}, capable of achieving state-of-the-art recognition rates in much less inference time.
+In this context, we further aim to investigate the potential of cross-modal and cross-lingual learning within parameter-efficient AVSR frameworks.